chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

   <a href="https://wiki.gnome.org/action/show/Projects/Rygel">
    Rygel
   </a>
-  - Rygel is a home media solution (UPnP AV MediaServer) that allows you to easily share audio, video and pictures to other devices.
-Additionally, media player software may use Rygel to become a MediaRenderer that may be controlled remotely by a UPnP or DLNA Controller.
+  - Rygel is a UPnP AV MediaServer that allows you to easily share audio, video, and pictures.
+Media player software may use Rygel to become a MediaRenderer that may be controlled remotely by a UPnP or DLNA Controller.
   <code>
    GPLv3
   </code>